Quasi-1D Coulomb drag in the nonlinear regime

-In contrast to previous work in laterally coupled quantum wire devices with a large interwire separation ($d \gtrsim 150$ nm) where the drag signal arises from charge rectification \cite{makaju_nonreciprocal_2024}, this Letter focuses on the nonlinear regime of the momentum transfer induced component of 1D Coulomb drag observed in vertically-integrated quantum wires only $d_{\text{vert}} = 33$ nm apart.
-Such devices have been shown to exhibit notable contributions from both momentum-transfer and charge-rectification-induced Coulomb drag \cite{zheng_tunable_2024}.
-In the single subband configuration, we observe a nonlinear and oscillatory Coulomb drag signal exhibitting a nonmonotonous temperature dependence, as predicted theoretically \cite{nazarov_current_1998, peguiron_temperature_2007}.
+In contrast to previous work in laterally coupled quantum wire devices with a large interwire separation ($d \gtrsim 150$ nm) where the drag signal arises from charge rectification \cite{makaju_nonreciprocal_2024}, this Letter focuses on the nonlinear regime of the reciprocal momentum transfer induced component of 1D Coulomb drag observed in vertically-integrated quantum wires only $d_{\text{vert}} = 33$ nm apart.
+A schematic of these devices is presented in Fig. \ref{fig:1}(a) and \ref{fig:1}(b), and additional details on device fabrication, operation and characterization is provided in Appendix A. Such devices have been shown to exhibit notable contributions from both reciprocal and nonreciprocal Coulomb drag \cite{zheng_tunable_2024}.
+In the single subband configuration, we observe a nonlinear and oscillatory Coulomb drag signal exhibiting a nonmonotonous temperature dependence, as predicted theoretically \cite{nazarov_current_1998, peguiron_temperature_2007}.
 A similar behavior is also observed beyond the single subband limit, offering insights into the underlying mechanisms of nonlinear multi-subband Coulomb drag, a regime not addressed within the previous theoretical predictions \cite{peguiron_temperature_2007}.